benfounder/shadowsocks-go/README.md

 You can also install from source (assume you have go installed):

 ```
-# on server
+# on relay
-go get github.com/shadowsocks/shadowsocks-go/cmd/shadowsocks-server
+go get github.com/shadowsocks/shadowsocks-go/cmd/shadowsocks-relay
-# on client
+# on insider
-go get github.com/shadowsocks/shadowsocks-go/cmd/shadowsocks-local
+go get github.com/shadowsocks/shadowsocks-go/cmd/shadowsocks-insider
 ```

-It's recommended to disable cgo when compiling shadowsocks-go.
+It's recommended to disable cgo when compiling shadowsocks-xxx.
 This will prevent the go runtime from creating too many threads for dns lookup.

 # Usage

-Both the server and client program will look for `config.json` in the current directory.
+Both the relay and insider program will look for `config.json` in the current directory.
 You can use `-c` option to specify another configuration file.

 Configuration file is in json format and has the same syntax with [shadowsocks-nodejs](https://github.com/clowwindy/shadowsocks-nodejs/).
 You can download the sample [`config.json`](https://github.com/shadowsocks/shadowsocks-go/blob/master/config.json), change the following values: